murthy-vmware/acme-fitness-store/03-workshop-environment-setup/README.md

-export SUBSCRIPTION=subscription-id                 # replace it with your subscription-id export RESOURCE_GROUP=acme-fitness-rg          # update with the value that was provided at the step of running ARM template export SPRING_APPS_SERVICE=acme-fitness   # name of the service that will be created in the next steps export LOG_ANALYTICS_WORKSPACE=acme-fitness-la   # existing workspace or one that will be created in next steps export REGION=eastus                           # choose a region with Enterprise tier support
+export SUBSCRIPTION=subscription-id                 # replace it with your subscription-id export RESOURCE_GROUP=acme-fitness-rg          # update with the value that was provided at the step of running ARM template export SPRING_APPS_SERVICE=acme-fitness   # name of the service that will be created in the next steps export LOG_ANALYTICS_WORKSPACE=acme-fitness-la-XXXX   # By replacing CHANGE-ME with the last 4 characters you see in Log Analytics workspace name export REGION=eastus                           # choose a region with Enterprise tier support
 ```